-While being a professional model certainly does have its own advantages and disadvantages, it is not all glamour and glitter as you would imagine it to be.
-Modelling, like any other profession, requires hard work, dedication, and an immense amount of strength (mental as well as physical).
-Modelling too, like other professions, has a dark side.
+While being a professional model certainly does have its advantages and disadvantages, it is not all glamour and glitter as you would imagine it to be.
+Modeling, like any other profession, requires hard work, dedication, and an immense amount of strength (mental as well as physical).
+Modeling too, like other professions, has a dark side.

 In this article, you will read about some of the biggest myths of being a professional model, and whether they are true or not.
 Just as every coin has two sides, being a professional model has its pros and cons, myths and truths.